nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 If I have sent you this post, it means that I've spotted this issue on your site.
 Should be an easy fix.

-## Why Does It Break In The First Place?
+## What might cause this?

 The CSS snippet above explicitly tells the browser to render the text size at its original size (the `-ms`, `-moz`, and `-webkit` are for IE, Firefox, and Safari respectively).
 Without this, the browser decides it's fine to change the text size for certain lines.
 But why?

 I did some investigation on my own site by removing the CSS snippet.
-After looking at a couple of posts, there was an obvious pattern to what lines were rendered large: line length.
+After looking at a couple of posts, there was an obvious pattern to what lines were rendered large: **line length**.

 Below are two screenshots of different code blocks on my site: